YieldRise/TreasuryV1/README.md

-# TreasuryV1
+# YieldRise Treasury Contract Version 1
-YieldRise Treasury EVM Smart Contracts (Version 1)
+Version 1 of the Treasury Contract launched on the Avalaunch Network, Currently supporting tokens include Native AVAX and DAIe